IanReid/ABFGP/abfgp-2.f/README.txt

 -------------------------------------------------------------------------------------------------------

 # specify fmethod names & settings
-organism_tag=spombe                 # usefull to recognize the source of your informant loci fmethod_gene="protein_coding_gene"  # literal feature name in GFF's 3th column fmethod_transcript="transcript"     # literal feature name in GFF's 3th column fmethod_abfgpgene="gene"            # not required in ABFGP, but provide it for sake of completeness fmethod_abfgplocus="abgp_locus"     # feature name to translate to gclass_gene="gene_id"               # FF_GENE_GCLASS in settings/gff/currentannotation.py gene_locus_nt_flank=1000            # extent gene loci with extra flanking sequence.
+organism_tag=spombe                 # useful to recognize the source of your informant loci fmethod_gene="protein_coding_gene"  # literal feature name in GFF's 3th column fmethod_transcript="transcript"     # literal feature name in GFF's 3th column fmethod_abfgpgene="gene"            # not required in ABFGP, but provide it for sake of completeness fmethod_abfgplocus="abgp_locus"     # feature name to translate to gclass_gene="gene_id"               # FF_GENE_GCLASS in settings/gff/currentannotation.py gene_locus_nt_flank=1000            # extend gene loci with extra flanking sequence.
-                                    # this is helpfull/required in case this
+                                    # this is helpful/required in case this
                                     # gene model is actually incorrect!

 # ABFGP works with GFF2.
 We advise to convert GFF3 to GFF2 first.